NithyaManoj22/ML-MNIST/README.md

 WARNING:root:Keras version 2.2.0 detected.
 Last version known to be fully compatible of Keras is 2.1.3 .
 WARNING:root:TensorFlow version 1.9.0 detected.
 Last version known to be fully compatible is 1.5.0 .
 ```
-* Convert a tf.Keras model to .tflite
+* Convert a Keras model to .tflite

 The following example converts a tf.keras model into a TensorFlow Lite Flatbuffer.
 The tf.keras file must contain both the model and the weights.